Tsuchiya Family

 Hajime and Tsugi married in Japan in 1904 and came to Canada in 1905.
 They had six children: Mary (Masuko), Louise (Shige), Harry (Kaname), George (Kazuo), Irene (Toshiko), and Eleanor (Shizuko).

-The family lived in Vancouver, BC, until they were forcibly uprooted to Revelstoke in 1942, where the family took up farming in the Big Eddy district.
-Mr. Tsuchiya was known for his beautiful gardens and often walked away with top prizes for his flowers and vegetables at the fall fairs.
+The family lived in Vancouver, B.C., until they were forced to evacuate to Revelstoke, B.C., in 1942, where the family took up farming in the Big Eddy district, at a property formerly known as the White farm.
+Mr. Tsuchiya was known for his beautiful gardens, and often walked away with top prizes for his flowers and vegetables at the fall fairs.
+He was especially well-known for his strawberries and gladioli.

 Tsugi Tsuchiya (nee Asahina) passed away on April 28, 1956, in Revelstoke, at the age of 70.
 Hajime Tsuchiya passed away on August 19, 1957, in Revelstoke, at the age of 69.